-The educational supervisor will review the evidence in the LEPT system including SLEs, feedback received from clinical supervisors (via the Multiple Consultant Report) and the trainee's self-assessment and record their judgement on the trainee's performance in the ES report, with commentary.
+The educational supervisor will review the evidence in the LEPT system, including SLEs and the trainee's self-assessment, and record their judgement on the trainee's performance in the ES report, with commentary.

-For generic and specialty CiPs, the ES will indicate whether the trainee is meeting expectations or not using the learning maps below.
+For generic and specialty CiPs, the ES will indicate whether the trainee is meeting expectations or not, using the learning maps below.

-Entrustability scales are behaviourally anchored ordinal scales based on progression to competence and reflect a judgment that has clinical meaning for assessors.
+Entrustability scales are behaviourally anchored ordinal scales based on progression to competence and reflect a judgement that has clinical meaning for assessors.
 These should be used alongside the learning map to inform assessment of the trainee's overall performance.
-An outline grid of levels expected for Forensic Histopathology specialty CiPs can be viewed in Appendix C.
+An outline grid of levels expected for forensic histopathology specialty CiPs can be viewed in appendix C.